 - Top Software Titles: A chart showing the top 5 most installed software titles in your estate that use licenses (excluding operating systems or software from Ivanti).

 You can click any of the chart segments to display a grid of the corresponding data.
-You can sort and filter the grids, click to clear filters, and click to export the grid data to a spreadsheet.
+You can sort and filter the grids, click to clear filters, and click to export the grid data to Microsoft Excel (.xlsx) or Text (.csv).

 Whenever a data grid includes an installation count, you can click this number to see details of the underlying records—either details of the software items on the selected device, or the devices for the selected software item as appropriate.

 Whenever a data grid refers to a specific device, you can click its name to view the corresponding Device Details page.
 For more information about the Device Details page, see Devices.